strapi/strapi/docs/3.0.0-beta.x/plugin-development/frontend-settings-api.md

 };
 ```

-At this point, the plugin creates a new section (**_Super cool setting_**) which will contains two links `Setting page 1` and `Setting page 2` these links doesn't point to any component as the corresponding as not been declared yet.
+At this point, the plugin creates a new section (**_Super cool setting_**) which will contains two links `Setting page 1` and `Setting page 2` these links don't point to any component as the corresponding one as not been declared yet.

 ### Declaring the setting Component

-The exported Setting component which receives `settingsBaseURL` as props in order to generate a dynamic routing which should be used to associated the two endpoints created with their corresponding components.
+The exported Setting component which receives `settingsBaseURL` as props in order to generate a dynamic routing which should be used to associate the two endpoints created with their corresponding components.

 With the configuration from above we could easily create our plugin Settings view.